Skip to main content

 In addition to dating these sediments, the SISKA is studying their mineralogical (calcite, aragonite, quartz, etc.), geochemical (Mg, Sr, Ba, S, etc.) and isotopic (d18O, d13C, etc.) signatures, as well as their faunal (microinvertebrates, bones) and botanical (pollens) content.

-See also our expertise archaeozoology.
+See also our expertise in archaeozoology.

 • Stalagmite cut for analysis.
 SISKA